ibexa/documentation-developer/docs/guide/http_cache.md

 2. `ez_http_tag_relation_ids()` or `ez_http_tag_relation_location_ids()`

-When either wanting to reduce amount of tags, or the inline content is rendered using ESI a minimum set of tags can be set:
+When either wanting to reduce the amount of tags, or the inline content is rendered using ESI a minimum set of tags can be set:
 ``` html+twig
 {{ ez_http_tag_relation_ids(content.id) }}